Dawroun/dawroun/README.md

 # Hi there, I'm Davron 👋

-> A software engineer building awesome web front stuff using React tech-stack.
+> A software engineer building awesome web front stuff using React js.
 A proud co-founder of `Ilmhub IT School` where we educate future software engineers.
 <br/><br/><br/>

 <p align="end">